Don't have a Texas Farm Bureau Insurance agent? Find yours now.

 What You Need

-The state requires that you carry Liability to protect other drivers and their property.
-If you’re financing your car, your lender most likely requires you to carry Collision.
-Finally, there’s Comprehensive, (also called Other Than Collision) which protects your vehicle from damage caused by events other than accidents.
+The state of Texas requires that you carry Liability insurance coverage to protect other drivers and their property.
+If you’re financing your car, your lender most likely requires you to carry Collision insurance coverage.
+Finally, there’s Comprehensive coverage, (also called Other Than Collision) which protects your vehicle from damage caused by events other than accidents.

 Here are some other types of coverage we offer.
-Although these are not required, your agent may recommend them:
+Although these are not required, your local Texas Farm Bureau Insurance agent may recommend them: